Honest Thief: Plot

-After ambushing Hall in his home, Tom is able to get the security footage and the location of the safe house from him.
-Hall reveals that Tom needs to get Annie out of the hospital before Nivens kills her.
-Tom asks Annie for her help in getting the security footage to Meyers.
-After barely escaping a bomb to destroy Nivens' house, Nivens makes his way to the safe house expecting to find Hall there.
-Little does he know, Tom is secretly waiting for him.
-When Nivens discovers that Hall has already turned over the security footage, he flies into a rage and murders Hall.
-During the struggle, Tom is left wounded but manages to fight off Nivens.
-Before Nivens can get away with the stolen money, Tom calls Nivens, letting him know there is a pressure-sensitive IED under his car seat, forcing Nivens to call the bomb squad.
-Meyers quickly apprehends Nivens.
-His car is searched and the stolen money is recovered.
-It's then revealed that the IED is a dud.
+Tom goes to Hall’s home, ambushes him there, gets him to reveal the location of the safe house, and gets the security-footage card from him.
+Hall warns Tom to get Annie out of the hospital before Nivens kills her, which he does.
+Tom then asks Annie for her help in getting the security-footage card to Meyers.
+Meanwhile, Nivens barely escapes a bomb planted to destroy his home, and makes his way to the safe house, expecting to find Hall there alone.
+To his surprise, Tom is also waiting for him there.
+When Nivens learns that Tom had already gotten the security-footage card from Hall and had arranged for it to be turned in to Meyers, he flies into a rage and murders Hall.
+Tom struggles with Nivens and is wounded, but manages to fight him off.
+Nivens takes the money and gets into his car to drive away.
+But Tom calls Nivens and tells him he can’t leave his car because there is a pressure-sensitive IED under his car seat.
+Nivens is forced to call the bomb squad and wait for them in his car.
+Meyers quickly arrives to apprehend Nivens; his car is searched; the stolen money is recovered; and it’s revealed that the IED is a dud.

-Annie provides Meyers the rest of the stolen money hidden in another storage unit as well as a voice recording of Tom's confrontation with Nivens by Hall, where he had caught Nivens's confession to Baker's murder as well as his murder of Hall.
+Annie gives Meyers the rest of the stolen money (hidden in another storage unit) as well as Hall’s voice recording of Tom's confrontation with Nivens, in which Nivens admits to murdering both Baker and Hall.

-Knowing he must take responsibility for the bank robberies and stealing the nine million dollars, Tom turns himself in.
-In response to his confession, Meyers offers a reassuring promise - he will do what he can to lessen his sentence.
-Meyers sees through Tom and truly admires his conviction.
-He acknowledges Tom's uncovering of Nivens' illegal activities.
-If it was not for the circumstances, Meyers muses that Tom could have made a terrific FBI agent.
+Knowing that he must take responsibility for the bank robberies and for stealing the nine million dollars, Tom confesses and turns himself in.
+Meyers recognizes Tom’s integrity, admires his dedication, and gives him credit for exposing Nivens' illegal activities.
+He promises that he will do what he can to lessen Tom’s sentence, and muses that, under different circumstances, Tom would have made a terrific FBI agent.